 |---|---|

-| Dose | 4 mg SC daily (clinical trials) |
+| Dosage | 4 mg subcutaneous, daily. |

-| Regulatory status | FDA Fast Track + Orphan Drug; not approved |
+| Regulatory status | FDA Fast Track and Orphan Drug designation for sarcoidosis.
+Not approved — Phase 3 funding gap, not scientific failure. |

 What ARA-290 Is

-ARA-290 (also called cibinetide) is an engineered peptide that was reverse-engineered from erythropoietin's three-dimensional structure.
+ARA-290 (also called cibinetide) is an engineered peptide that was reverse-engineered from erythropoietin's three-dimensional structure¹.
 When researchers mapped EPO's shape, they found that one surface — helix B — faces away from the receptor responsible for making red blood cells.
 This surface instead contacts a different receptor complex that triggers tissue repair.

 The result is a molecule that provides EPO's protective benefits without its liabilities — no blood thickening, no thrombosis risk, no need for hemoglobin monitoring.